BNasmith/PTForsyth/PTFWorkofChrist.md

 the Bible a new Book.
 It has in a certain sense rediscovered it.
 You might say that the soul of the Reformation was the rediscovery of the
-Bible ; and in a wider sense that is true to-day also.
+Bible; and in a wider sense that is true to-day also.
 We have, through the labours of more than a century of the finest scholarship in all